 Stress management and recovery

 The two businesses’ approaches to stress monitoring are also worth noting.
 Relax is a Fitbit app that utilizes the inbuilt heart rate sensor as well as HRV tracking to detect variations in heart rate and provide individualized breathing choices.
+See our detailed review of stress monitoring smartwatches.

 It has also just added new features to its apps, such as reflections to track your current mood and stress ratings based on your resting heart rate, sleep, and exercise.